eugenegraves/streamline_chat/README.md

    - Exposes the RAG pipeline as a REST API
    - Provides API documentation with Swagger UI
    - Handles loading the pipeline at startup

+6. **Streamlit Web Interface**:
+   - Provides a user-friendly interface for asking questions
+   - Communicates with the FastAPI backend
+   - Displays answers and sources in a readable format
+   - Maintains a session history of questions and answers

 ## Examples